Arcadia-Science/toxin-facilitators/README.md

 4. Identify any protein that meet the 'soft outliers' definition criteria: (i) length-ratio >=1.5 &, (ii) length-ratio > 1.5*IQ+Q3 ; where Q3 is the 3rd quartile of the distribution of the length-ratios of a cluster and IQ the interquartile range.
 5. Visualize ratio distribution in each cluster and outliers.
 Plots are generated every 10 clusters (ordered according to the length of the cluster reference protein).

-Protein outliers informations are then extracted and exported into the csv file: `Venomproteins_ticks_toxins_outliers_20230428.csv`.
+Protein outliers informations are then extracted and exported into the csv file: `Venomproteins_ticks_toxins_outliers_June2023.csv`.
-Code for Figure3A (length-ratio distribution and outliers for 10 clusters) & Figure3B (heatmap of species and toxin were outliers are found) is part of the same custom R script.
-Figure 3B requires the extra file `Outliers_data_Figure1B.csv`.
-Figures can be found in the folder 'figures/'
+Code for Figure3A (length-ratio distribution and outliers for 10 clusters).
+Figures can be found in the folder 'figures/' The interactive Figure 3B has been generated from the Jupyter Notebook: `notebooks/Figure3B_Interactive_toxin_outlier_heatmap.ipynb` using the input file: `metadata/Matrix_Outliers.tsv`

 ## High-throughput extraction and annotation of accessory domains from outlier toxin protein hits
 From exploring the clusters against the Uniprot toxin protein database, there are some protein hits that are much longer than the reference sequence or other protein hits in that cluster.
 These outliers were collected and listed in `results/2023-04-26-clustering-results/uniprot-toxin-proteins-outliers.xlsx`.
 This has the protein locus tag and what Uniprot toxin cluster it was assigned to.
 To extract the accessory domains: